Hands-on AI workshops that actually teach skills

 Why workshop training keeps failing

 Here is what I see companies doing: They bring in an expert who talks for six hours about AI capabilities, shows impressive demos, answers theoretical questions, and sends everyone back to work.
 The training feels comprehensive.
 The feedback scores are high.
 And almost none of it transfers to actual work.
+This pattern repeats everywhere - less than half of faculty members say their institution has even provided resources to learn about AI, and those that have often rely on lecture-based approaches.

 Research from Harvard and MIT found something interesting.
 Students felt like they learned more from traditional lectures, but they actually scored higher on tests after active learning sessions.
 We confuse the feeling of learning with actual learning.